frontporchio/style-guide/README.md

 ## TO DOs:

- - fix svg masks in Firefox
+ - fix svg masks in Firefox [like this](https://css-tricks.com/sketchy-avatars-css-clip-path/)
+ - MOAR refactoring